sagarvaghela45/Rotary-Encoder-code-to-set-PCR-reaction-parameter/README.md

 1)Default
 3)Setup

-These are the setup parameter which also include number of cycle Temperature
+These are the setup parameter which also includes number of cycle Temperature
 1)Initial Denaturing
 2)Denaturing